roytang/blog/content/posts/2007/03/so-many-bad-plays.md

                 <span class="decktotals"><br /> 15 sideboard cards<br /> </span></td> </tr> </tbody> </table>

                 <p>
                   This deck is named &#8220;Under Development&#8221; because I basically threw it together two days ago with almost no playtesting.
-Basically, today&#8217;s tournament was my playtesting, as I could use it to gauge whether I like the feel of the deck and I should continue using it.
-Also, it&#8217;s my first team playing with basic islands again in constructed since forever.
+Basically, today&'s tournament was my playtesting, as I could use it to gauge whether I like the feel of the deck and I should continue using it.
+Also, it&'s my first team playing with basic islands again in constructed since forever.
                 </p>

                 <p>